This site uses necessary cookies

 We use Matomo Analytics to understand how our website is used and to improve your experience.
 This tool gathers limited information about the device you use to access the UK Data Service website.
 To learn more, please see our Privacy Policy.

-New study sheds light on the accommodation challenges faced by women who have survived domestic abuse
+Newly archived dataset from recent study highlights accommodation challenges faced by women survivors of domestic abuse

 The importance of accommodation